Dear reader, welcome!

 I started my Bachelor in Computer Science with a specialization in Software Engineering at the age of 16 years old.

-I currently study at the Eindhoven University of Technology and live in Eindhoven, Netherlands.
+I graduated from the Eindhoven University of Technology in July 2018.

 Prior to that, I graduated with the highest distinction from a French high school in Tunis.

-As of September 2018, I will be pursuing a Computer Science Master's in Ecole Polytechnique Federale de Lausanne (EPFL) in Lausanne, Switzerland.
+As of September 2018, I will be pursuing a Computer Science Master's in Ecole Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland.
+I will be specializing in computer vision and image processing.

-I am currently pursuing a career in the Honors Academy at the TU Eindhoven in my 2nd and 3rd year of Bachelor, which is a special program destined to the passionate and top students of the university requiring extra work.
-In my track, called High Tech Systems, I am currently the leader of a team called Cyclone consisting of 12 students from diverse studies, building an autonomous racing drone.
-Apart from the leadership position, I am also responsible for the computer vision sub-team and working on the path planning.
+During my Bachelor phase, I pursued a career in the Honors Academy at the TU Eindhoven in my 2nd and 3rd year of Bachelor, which is a special program destined to the passionate and top students of the university requiring extra work.
+In my track, called High Tech Systems, I was the leader of Cyclone, a team consisting of 12 students from diverse studies, building an autonomous racing drone.
+Apart from the leadership position, I was also responsible for the computer vision sub-team for obstacle detection.

-The team I am leading won the best Jury award of the 2017/2018 academic year out of more than 25 other Honors projects.
+At the end of the 2017/2018 academic year, Cyclone won the award for the best Honors project out of more than 25 other Honors projects.

 I was selected for the bachelor research project at the TU Eindhoven to conduct research under the supervision of Robert van Liere and Andrei Jalba in the Visualization group as of September 2017 in the Computer Science department.
 The goal of our project was to design and implement a robust system that tracks the pose of an object with consistent data in an augmented reality environment.
 The goal was to combine both optical and inertial tracking to eliminate latency and inaccuracies and enhance tracking conditions.
 Contextually, this will be used for conservators to investigate objects in an augmented reality museum.
 The research paper and more details are available in the "My Projects" section.